UKCloud/documentation/articles/openshift/oshift-faq.md

 - RabbitMQ, for reliable, scalable and portable messaging for applications

 Note that these services are offered 'as is' with no management, support or availability commitment from UKCloud.
-We strongly suggest customers ensure they maintain a master copy or backup copy of any persistent or dynamic data hosted on this service (such as MySQL DB) by using, for example, a data service provided by a managed service provider on our UKCloud for VMware platform.
+We strongly suggest customers ensure they maintain a original copy or backup copy of any persistent or dynamic data hosted on this service (such as MySQL DB) by using, for example, a data service provided by a managed service provider on our UKCloud for VMware platform.

 ### How scalable is UKCloud for Managed OpenShift?